Non-Hodgkin lymphoma is a type of blood cancer that affects white blood cells called lymphocytes, which are an important part of your immune system.

 We also have information about a different type of lymphoma called Hodgkin lymphoma.

-Some swollen lymph nodes can press on organs and cause pain in your chest, coughing, breathlessness, or pain in your stomach area.
+Some swollen lymph nodes can press on organs and cause pain in your chest, coughing, breathlessness, or discomfort in your stomach area.

 Other symptoms include: